thtg88/gitpack/README.md

 # GitPack

+**Please note the project has now been abandoned and is not actively maintained anymore**

 GitPack aims at making git-based deployments to AWS Lambda for Laravel applications.
 You get given a git remote, so you are a simple `git push` away from having your Laravel application on Lambda.

 ## Usage